/*

 Regardless of which of the above contract examples is chosen, agile teams and customers will have the best chance of succeeding with an agile project if the contract allows the agile process to proceed uninhibited.
 By setting up commitment to the process and spreading risk among both customer and buyer, an agile contract will help guide teams and customers to mutual success.

 RefineM offers Agile transformation services to help teams and customers realize the benefits of agile.
 Need help with an Agile contract or an Agile project?
-We’re happy to help.
+We’re happy to help, contact us at contact@refinem.com.

 References